aswinks123/Helm/Helm-Complete-Projects/Containerized_API_Creation_and_Deployment/README.md

 ```

-You can see the our repo is now added to the Helm that contain the custom chart we created.
+You can see the our repo (myrepo) is now added to the Helm, and it contains the package that we stored.

 # Project Completed